MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-pva-as-a-skill.md

 ---
-title: "Use Power Virtual Agents bot as a skill"
+title: "Use a Power Virtual Agents bot as a skill in Bot Framework bots"
-description: "Use Power Virtual Agents bot as a skill for Bot Framework bots."
+description: "Call a Power Virtual Agents bot from within a Bot Framework bot's session when a user says something that matches the bot's trigger phrases."
-keywords: "composer, skills, bot framework" ms.date: ms.service: power-virtual-agents ms.topic: article
+keywords: "composer, skills, bot framework" ms.date: 8/30/2021 ms.service: power-virtual-agents
+ms.topic: article
 author: iaanw